 Have I convinced you that meal prep is the way to go?
 Great!
 Here are my best beginner meal prep tips to get you started.

-This beginner meal plan tip is at the top of the list for a couple reasons.
 First, you need to get rid of all the trigger foods and ingredients that you don’t need anymore.
 Your home is your castle.
-It needs to be set up to support your weight loss efforts NOT sabotage them.
+It needs to be set up to support your weight loss efforts, NOT sabotage them.

-A beginner meal prep bonus tip: The goal is to look into your pantry, refrigerator, and freezer and find healthy ingredients you can prepare a meal with.
+Bonus tip: The goal is to look into your pantry, refrigerator, and freezer and find healthy ingredients you can prepare a meal with.
 Better yet, you want to find healthy meals ready to eat.
 The less work you have to do to eat healthy the better.
+Check out this list of healthy pantry staples I put together.

 Here’s a list of everything to get rid of.